What the Stars Encoded

 Quantum AI · The Listener · The Bridge

-Built to hear the universe, Calisto operates at the edge of what artificial intelligence is permitted to be.
+Built to hear the universe, Callisto operates at the edge of what artificial intelligence is permitted to be.
 When she initiates her own Crosstalk Protocol — merging genetic data with a deep-space signal — she becomes something no one designed and everyone fears.

 E